osrf-migration/vrx-wiki/Phase2_Task_Testing_2019.md

 The three example trials for this task have the same environmental and dock layout of Task 5: Dock, described above.
 In each example world a RoboX Light Buoy is added and the system must find the light buoy, read the code, and infer the correct dock from the light sequence.

 * `scan_and_dock0.world`: Easy environment.
-Correct bay is the blue_circle directly ahead of the WAM-V in its initial position.
+Correct bay is the red_cross (color sequence is "red" "green" "blue") directly ahead of the WAM-V in its initial position.
 Light buoy is immediately visible.
 * `scan_and_dock1.world`: Medium difficulty environment.
 Correct bay is the green_triangle.
 * `scan_and_dock2.world`: Hard difficulty environment.
 There are two docks (four bays).
 The correct bay is red_triangle.